garrandall/popular-music-data/tracks/diamond-in-the-back-ludacris.md

 He thinkin' 'bout comin' up on the lick, to get it quick It involves that local corner store
 I overheard him say he knew who works there
-And whatever they do, dont let the owner know
+And whatever they do, don't let the owner know
 I hope he come back with enough to let me borrow some change At least for the summer
-And if he dont let me borrow nothin, but ask me what I want Ima tell him I wanna...
+And if he don't let me borrow nothin, but ask me what I want Ima tell him I wanna...

 Why can't I walk with a limp mama? won't be no drama For goodness sakes, Im just a kid